ErcBunny/SuperGlueCpp/README.md

 make
 # ./demo to run the example code
 # cd ../lib to find the shared library ready to be used in other projects
+# feel free to try other versions of opencv
 ```

 Library usage is simple and outputs can be directly visualized in OpenCV just like how ORB feature matches are visualized.
 See [`src/demo.cpp`](./src/demo.cpp) for details.
 There is also an [IPython notebook](./demo_superglue.ipynb) showing how the [Python wrapper](./models/SuperGlueWrapper.py) can be used.